- Eco-Patio | Recycled Plastic Chairsrecycled local waste, designed and built by local craftsman

 - the WaterShedA garden shed with rainwater storage built into the walls

-Now available: Plans for this 600 gallon Cedar “Rain Bench”
+Now available: Plans for this 300 or 600 gallon Cedar “Rain Bench”

 just click here or on the rain bench below…